everpress-co/mailster/readme.txt

 = Version 2.4.6 =

+* tested with WordPress 5.3
-fixed: XSS vulnerable on the subscribers detail page identified by Compass Security
+* fixed: potential XSS vulnerable on the subscribers detail page identified by Compass Security
-fixed: single quote in subject now correctly encoded
+* fixed: single quote in subject now correctly encoded
+* fixed: confirm redirection issues on some installations
+* change: Redirect after submit and Redirect after confirmation must be a URL

 = Version 2.4.5 =